wiany11/dynamic_programming__min_cov/README.md

 ### Introduction

 This was a school project of the course Introduction Algorithms.
-I implemented a dynamic programming algorithm to find at lease one sensor set that covers all targets with the minimum cost in polynomial time.
+I implemented a dynamic programming algorithm to find at least one sensor sets that cover all targets with the minimum cost in polynomial time.
 More detailed problem description is right below.

-I did my best and was satisfied with my work.
+I did my best and was satisfied with the result.
 So I want to share it!

 ### Problem Description